Skip to main content

 Sports nutrition ingredients: a DIY fueling reference

 Eight ingredients commonly used in DIY endurance fueling.
 Composition, sweetness vs. sucrose, and osmolarity per gram.
-Use these to mix your own isotonic or hypertonic sports drink — the calculator handles concentration.
+Use these to mix your own isotonic or hypertonic sports drink.
+The calculator handles concentration.
 Each row links to its sources in the Sources section below.

 How accurate is this?